Mimic avoids catastrophic failure

-- The failure had cost in excess of $90,000 in lost revenue and the cost to repair due to the impact of collateral damage when the alternator failed.
+- A catastrophic failure of a shaft alternator on a 4,000-tonne clean product tanker cost over $90,000 in lost revenue and cost to repair, due to the impact of collateral damage when the alternator failed.

-The owner decided to take the ship out of service.The shaft alternator was inspected and a loose diode cover was diagnosed.
-A new diode cover was installed and the problem rectified by ship’s staff within 7 hours thus avoiding a catastrophic failure of the shaft alternator whilst incurring minimum downtime.
+- After taking the ship out of service, the shaft alternator was inspected and a loose diode cover was diagnosed.
+A replacement was installed and the problem was rectified within seven hours, avoiding a catastrophic failure.

-- With performance monitoring the onset of failure could be identified early and the risk of failure managed allowing the ship to continue trading with minimal loss of revenue.
+- With performance monitoring, the onset of failure could be identified early and the risk of failure managed, allowing the ship to continue trading with minimal loss of revenue.